apollographql/rover-init-starters/add-mcp/MCP_README.md

 **"What's the difference between rover dev and Docker?"** → `rover dev` runs your GraphQL API and MCP server together in one command.
 Docker runs only the MCP server separately.

-**"How do I configure Claude Desktop?"** → Run `rover docs open mcp-claude` for the complete setup guide, or visit the [Apollo MCP Server docs](https://www.apollographql.com/docs/apollo-mcp-server/quickstart).
+**"How do I configure Claude Desktop?"** → Run `rover docs open mcp-qs` for the complete setup guide, or visit the [Apollo MCP Server docs](https://www.apollographql.com/docs/apollo-mcp-server/quickstart).

 ## Need Help?

-- **AI client not connecting?** Ensure you've followed the setup instructions from `rover docs open mcp-claude` and restarted your AI client completely.
+- **AI client not connecting?** Ensure you've followed the setup instructions from `rover docs open mcp-qs` and restarted your AI client completely.
 - **Port conflicts?** Rover dev uses ports 4000 (GraphQL) and 5050 (MCP).
 Check nothing else is using these ports.
 - **Environment variables not loading?** Make sure you're using `set -a && source .env && set +a` to properly export variables before running `rover dev`.
 - **Need more help with MCP server and tools?** Visit our [Apollo MCP server troubleshooting guide](https://www.apollographql.com/docs/apollo-mcp-server/quickstart#troubleshooting).